From $80K to $100K per Month: The 6-Month Leadership Transition

 Initiative 2: Partnership Channel

-Within 4 weeks, the partnership generates 2 qualified leads.
-One converts to $12K project.
+Within 4 weeks, the partnership generates 2 qualified leads, and one of them converts into a $12K project.

 Initiative 3: Team Leadership Development